aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/left/_index.md

 ---
 title: ShapeBase.Left
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the position of the left edge of the containing block of the shape in C#
+description: ShapeBase property.
+Gets or sets the position of the left edge of the containing block of the shape in C#
 type: docs
 weight: 360
 url: /net/aspose.words.drawing/shapebase/left/